ansarilaith/laith-taha/FunBoard/v2/README.md

 - RESET - pushing this will cause a hard reset of the ESP32.
 You can accomplish the same thing using the `esp32.reset` function (see [esp32](#esp32) below).

-- PROG - holding this button down while pushing the RESET button to put the ESP32 into program mode (see [Images](https://gitlab.com/duder1966/youtube-projects/-/tree/master/FunBoard/v2/bin) for more information).
+- PROG - holding this button down while pushing the RESET button will put the ESP32 into program mode (see [Images](https://gitlab.com/duder1966/youtube-projects/-/tree/master/FunBoard/v2/bin) for more information).
 Any other time, this button is connected to GPIO 0 and can be used as a user input.

 ### MicroSD Card Slot